fylgja/fylgja/components/table/README.md

 ## How to use

-No instruction are really needed.
-The table styles are automatically added when loaded.
+No instruction are really needed, the table styles are automatically added when loaded.

-That said no site is the same.
-And if you need more than this basis.
+That said no site is the same, and if you need more than this basis,

-Then consider adding you own styles to improve on this basis.
+then consider adding you own styles to improve on this basis.

 For example,
-A simple stripped style can be made with just this bit of code;
+a simple stripped style can be made with just this bit of code;

 ```scss
 .table-striped {